 You want to know if it is possible to migrate the OfficeScan internal database to a full-blown SQL database server.

-By default, OfficeScan 11.0 uses Codebase (same as the previous versions) to store OfficeScan agent configuration, logs, and information.
+By default, OfficeScan 11.0 and XG use Codebase (same as the previous versions) to store OfficeScan agent configuration, logs, and information.
 This is recommended for small to mid-sized deployments in maintaining an all-in-one OfficeScan server to minimize the cost and administrative efforts.
 Using or migrating to SQL database should be considered due to the following reasons:

 - Higher reliability, security, and performance is required.